-As a part of the Update to Plan Bay Area, MTC is exploring implementing a Regional Advance Mitigation Program (RAMP).
+As a part of Plan Bay Area 2040 and through MTC Resolution No. 4290, MTC identified Regional Advance Mitigation Program (RAMP) as a mitigation strategy for the Bay Area.
 RAMP would mitigate certain environmental impacts from groups of planned transportation projects, rather than mitigating on an inefficient per-project level.
-RTIP funds may be used to implement RAMP, including purchasing mitigation land bank credits, establishing a greenfield mitigation site, and purchasing conservation land easements and their endowments, as allowed under state and federal law.
+RTIP funds may be used to implement RAMP, including purchasing mitigation land bank credits, establishing a greenfield mitigation site, contributing to an existing Habitat Conservation Plan, and purchasing conservation land easements and their endowments, as allowed under state and federal law.
 In instances where RTIP funds are not eligible for RAMP implementation, MTC encourages sponsors to exchange RTIP funds with eligible non-federal funds for RAMP.
 Such exchanges must be consistent with MTC's fund exchange policy, MTC Resolution No. 3331.